Radonoxius/Wec-Systems-Tasks-2025/README.md

 The task 2 programs were compiled with highest levels of optimisations applied.

-Hash 1 answer: `system`

-Hash 2 answer: `kerNEl` (Note: Using the newly given hash value)

 shracker_serial: (Hash 1)

-> The computation took 174 s
+> The computation took: 82 s

 shracker: (Hash 1) (with 8 threads)

-> The computation took 73 s
+> The computation took: 14 s

-Hash 2 takes about 45 minutes (with 8 threads)
+Hash 2 takes about 15 minutes (with 8 threads)

-Note: These numbers show the performance with `Mutexes` and not atomics!
+Note: These numbers show the performance using `atomics`!

-These benchmarks were run on a **MediaTek Helio G85** device (4Gb RAM with 2GHz and 1.8GHz max freq cores.)
+These benchmarks were run on **Radxa Rock 5C** (2.4GHz and 1.8GHz max freq cores.)
 These executables for x64 are available in the _Task 2 Submission_ release.